Primusinterp/small-subdomain-enum/README.md

 A small bash script for subdomain enumeration

 ## Dependencies
-go install - will reccomned using the pimpmykaliscript.sh to easy install go
+go install - will recommend using the pimpmykaliscript.sh to easy install go
 ```
 https://github.com/Dewalt-arch/pimpmykali
 ```